tinoryj/tinoryj.github.io/_posts/2020-03-24-Note-Ganesan2020Strong.md

     * **Shifts the point of durability to reads from writes**: reads do not immediately follow writes – natural in many workloads.
     * A read from a client guaranteed to return at least the latest state returned to a previous read from any client.
     * Does not prevent staleness like many weaker models
-* OCRA implement consistency aware durability and cross client monotonic reads in *leader based majority systems*
+* OCRA implement consistency aware durability and cross-client monotonic reads in *leader based majority systems*
     * Write path: immediately ack writes, and replication & persistence in background.
     * Read path:
         * Durable-index: index of the latest durable item in the system.
         * Update-index of item i: index of the last update that modified i.
-        * Durability check: i durable if update-index of i ≤ durable-index of system.
+        * Durability check: I durable if update-index of I ≤ durable-index of system.
         * If i's update-index <= durable-index, read immediately.
-If not, make durable before read.
+If not, make durable before reading.
-    * Cross Client Monotonic Reads in ORCA: read only at leader node.
+    * Cross Client Monotonic Reads in ORCA: read-only at leader node.

 ## Some Details